 For example, if the knife wound is in the leg, have the victim lie down and elevate the legs.

 Seal Sucking Chest Wounds

-For this types of knife wounds, it is critical that you seal the wound ASAP to prevent air from getting into the lung.
-As MD Lawrence Heiskell talks about here, this can be done by putting any of these over the wound:
+It is critical for these types of knife wounds that you seal the wound ASAP to prevent air from getting into the lung.
+This can be done by putting any of these over the wound:

 - A credit card